 Comfortable dirt bike grips are an essential part of a great riding experience.
 Best dirt bike grips protect you against vibration, arm pump, and give you a control of your handlebar when riding on a wet, muddy track.
-If you are looking for a quality dirt bike grips that will feature all these things, then find your favorite from my 2019 ultimate dirt bike grip guide below.
+If you are looking for a quality motocross grips that will feature all these things, then find your favourite from my 2019 ultimate dirt bike grip guide below.

-Here are some key elements you should know when buying a pair of dirt bike grips:
+Here are some key elements you should know when buying a pair of motocross grips: